MultiMC/Launcher/README.md

 ## Pre-built binaries:
 - Windows / Linux / MacOS: https://nightly.link/AfoninZ/MultiMC5-Cracked/workflows/main/develop

-To update the launcher delete the bin directory and the executable and replace with the newer one.
-Do not use inbuilt option.
+To update the launcher replace all replaceable files and folders with the newer one from the above link.
+Do not use the inbuilt option, as that downloads the MultiMC launcher instead (this will be fixed in a future version).

 ## How to install and use
 1. Download pre-built binaries for your system.